 When it is not possible to lock a de-energized energy source, only a tag may be used, but only if there is another way to ensure that no one can accidentally energize the system.
 The identity of the person who placed the tag must be described on the tag.
 This usually includes the person’s name and contact information, such as a phone number.

 Tags associated with lockout/tagout activities are red, to communicate ‘danger’.
 They may have different warnings printed on them, such as ‘Do Not Operate’, ‘Do Not Start’, ‘Do Not Open’, ‘Do Not Close’, or ‘Do Not Energize’.
 Both locks and tags must be constructed to withstand the environment in which they are used

 OSHA requires that employers train workers so they understand the purpose and function of an energy control program and its lockout and tagout procedures.

 Authorized employees are those who receive training in recognition of applicable hazardous energy sources, type and magnitude of the energy available, and methods and means for energy isolation and control.
 They must receive annual training in the control of hazardous energy, and must be retrained when there is a change in job assignments, machines, or energy control procedures.

 Authorized employees are the only employees allowed to apply locks or tags and perform work on isolated equipment.
 Prior to starting work, the authorized employee must verify that the equipment is isolated and de-energized.
 Additionally, they are required to perform annual inspections to ensure energy control procedures are being followed.
-If deviations in equipment or inadequacies in the use and knowledge of energy control procedures are identified, they must be corrected immediately through repairs, new equipment purchases, or employee retraining.

 An affected employee is someone who, during normal operations, uses a machine or equipment on which servicing or maintenance will be performed under a lockout/tagout action, or works in an area in which such servicing or maintenance is being performed.